 Plant Communities - Heat stress may limit the growth of some southern pines and hardwood species.
-Stresses from drought and wide-scale pest outbreaks have the potential to cause large areas of forest dieback.
-Intensified extreme weather events, such as hurricanes and fire, are also expected to lead to changes in plant community composition.
-Populations of some rare or endemic plants may be disproportionately impacted.
-Species more resistant to these disturbances, such as longleaf pine, will be more resilient to a changing climate.
+Stresses from drought and widescale pest outbreaks have the potential to cause large areas of forest dieback.
+Intensified extreme weather events, such as hurricanes, ice storms, and fire, are also expected to lead to changes in plant community composition.
+Species more resistant to these disturbances, such as shortleaf pine, will be more resilient to a changing climate.
+Populations of other plants, including the threatened large-flowered skullcap, may be particularly vulnerable because invasive species like the Japanese honeysuckle out-compete the native plant.
 Response: Include a range of ages and species in forests to lessen potential loss from drought or infestation.

 Animal Communities - Wildlife species will be affected in different ways.
 Amphibians may be most at risk, due to dependencies on moisture and cool temperatures that could be altered.
-Bird species, such as red cockaded woodpeckers, may see a decrease in population as vegetation types change and heat stress makes food more difficult to come by.
-Alternatively, mammals such as deer and bears may increase due to higher survival rates during warmer winters.
+A changing climate may be harmful to the endangered gray bat by impacting their food supply and the internal temperature of their roosting caves.
+Bird species, such as red cockaded woodpeckers, may see a decrease in population as vegetation types change and heat stress increases

-Response: Maintain piles of natural woody debris in areas of high amphibian diversity to supplement habitats that retain cool, moist conditions.
+Response: Maintain piles of natural woody debris in areas of high amphibian diversity to supplement habitats that retain cool, moist conditions